The

 Usually not paid for services, but compensated for expenses.

-Provides a non-professional approach to
+non-professional approach to

 service delivery within a service or organisation.